module Cat.Functor.Adjoint where

 In contrast to the formal descriptions above, this section presents an intuitive perspective on adjoint functors: namely, a (left) adjoint, when it exists, provides the most efficient possible solutions to the problem posed by its (right) adjoint.
 This perspective is particularly helpful when the right adjoint in question is easily conceptualised as a forgetful functor.
 For a concrete example, we could consider the (fully faithful) inclusion of abelian groups into all groups.

-The first thing to notice is that induces a notion of morphism from groups to abelian groups this is the hom-set This observation isn’t particularly deep in this case, since the maps between abelian groups are also group homomorphisms, but note that this works for any functor: the forgetful functor lets us consider maps “from a group to a set”.
+The first thing to notice is that induces a notion of morphism from groups to abelian groups this is the hom-set This observation isn’t particularly deep in this case, since the maps between abelian groups are also group homomorphisms, but note that this works for any functor: the forgetful functor lets us consider maps “from a set to a group”.

 By letting the abelian group vary, we can consider morphisms from a group to some abelian group.
 These form a category in their own right, the comma category In a sense, these are all solutions to the problem of turning into an abelian group — or, more precisely, mapping into an abelian group.
 For a given there can be arbitrarily many of these, and some are extremely boring: for example, the zero group is abelian, so we can always consider as a way to “turn into an abelian group”!